pojntfx/r3map/README.md

 2023/08/20 01:10:58 Resuming app on /dev/nbd1
 ```

-The resource can now be interacted as though it were any file again, for example by reading and writing a string to/from it; no additional seeder has been started, thus terminating the migration chain:
+The resource can now be interacted with as though it were any file again, for example by reading and writing a string to/from it; no additional seeder has been started, thus terminating the migration chain:

 ```shell
 $ echo 'Hello, world!' | sudo tee /dev/nbd0